-Drawing, Elevation of Section of a Wall with Columns and Arch at Left, 1884
+Drawing, Elevation of Section of a Wall with Columns and Arch at Left

-This is a Drawing.
+This is a drawing.
 It was model maker: Adolph Bordeaux.
-It is dated 1884 and we acquired it in 2007.
+It is dated 1884.
 Its medium is graphite, brush and watercolor, pen and brown ink on cream laid paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Eugene V. and Clare E. Thaw’s generous gift of their collection of architectural models for staircases will be the subject of a forthcoming Cooper-Hewitt exhibition.